fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/resources/checkout-origins.md

    - A checkout that occurs from a single product.
    - Can be batched with other PDP checkouts or Cart checkouts
 2. **Cart checkout**
-   - A checkout that occurs from an ecommerce cart
+   - A checkout that occurs from an eCommerce cart
    - Can be batched with other Cart checkouts or PDP checkouts
 3. **Re:order**
    - A checkout that occurs on a historical order from the Fast buyer dashboard (bDash).